The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 It’s awesome indeed:

-My Note: Not the best example of alpha male, though
+My Note: Not the best example of an alpha male, though

-For example, when he says he won’t remove his glasses because they’re famous, that sounds like an excuse to deflect social pressure.
-A good and funny one, but an excuse nonetheless.
-I’d recommend people in similar situations to stop the buck simply saying “because I don’t want to“.
+For example, saying that he won’t remove his sunglasses because they’re famous sounds like an excuse to deflect social pressure.
+Higher power would “because I don’t want to“.
 Or to push her on the defensive with something like: “I’m not telling you to remove your shirt am I, so why are you telling me what I should or should not wear“.

 Tomassi lists 9 iron rules: